5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 The first known Hackintosh of the X86 era was documented on August 10, 2005, the day the [HardMac website](https://web.archive.org/web/20051018182314/http://hardmac.com/news/2005-08-10/) received two videos from an anonymous developer, which showed OSX 10.4.1 Tiger running on a Pentium M 735-powered Mitac 8050D laptop.
 It is worth mentioning that Apple released the MacBook Pro on January 10, 2006, which uses UEFI boot method instead of the x86 motherboards of that era that used BIOS boot (Legacy).

 On February 14, 2006, Maxxuss (crg92), a member of "The Guru" team, released the first patch.
-It patches the XNU kernel and removes boot and install restrictions, runs Mac OS X 10.4.4 on any Intel processor with SSE-2 support.
+It patches the XNU kernel and removes boot and install restrictions, runs OSX 10.4.4 on any Intel processor with SSE-2 support.
 The post is still available on InsanelyMac and is simply titled [**10.4.4 Security Broken**](https://www.insanelymac.com/forum/topic/9071-1044-security-broken/?page=1).
 A few hours later Apple released version 10.4.5 of OSX, and another two weeks later crg92 released a new patch for it.

 Apple released **OSX 10.4.6** and 10.4.7 in the following months, and members of the OSx86 community managed to replace the new versions of the kernel in these systems with the older kernel from 10.4.4 and 10.4.5, enabling installation of these new versions on PCs.
 However, starting with 10.4.8, Apple began to use the **SSE-3** instruction set more extensively, meaning that it was no longer compatible with processors that only supported the SSE-2 instruction set (such as the earlier Pentium 4) by simply patching the XNU kernel.
 New Zealand-based macOS and iOS developer and reverse engineer [**Mfiki**](http://mifki.com/) (Vitaly Pronkin) released a new, more streamlined patch to make the XNU kernel compatible with SSE2 on December 24, 2006; and developer Semthex made an instruction set simulator that emulates SSE-3 through SSE-2.

 **OSX 10.5 Leopard** was officially released in **2007**, and BrazilMac released a generic patch.
 Users could purchase the installation CD for the retail version of OSX, apply the patch, and have the XNU kernel run on a regular Intel PC.
 Since then, several hackers and developers (such as Lorem, SynthetiX, ToH, and the StageXNU Team) have released kernel patches.
-At the same time, Mac OS X "distributions" based on these patches began to appear, such as iATKOS, [**KALYWAY**](https://www.insanelymac.com/forum/topic/77069-kalyway-1051-dvd-release-the-official/ ) and [**iPC**](http://ipcosx86.wikidot.com/).
+At the same time, OSX "distributions" based on these patches began to appear, such as iATKOS, [**KALYWAY**](https://www.insanelymac.com/forum/topic/77069-kalyway-1051-dvd-release-the-official/ ) and [**iPC**](http://ipcosx86.wikidot.com/).
 Later, as the EFI boot method became more popular, these distributions gradually switched to having either Boot-132 or Chameleon built into the system.

 ## Halftime: A Glimpse into U.S. Courts